Decompollaborate/ipl3checksum/README.md

 [PyPI]: <https://img.shields.io/pypi/v/ipl3checksum>
 [GitHub contributors]: <https://img.shields.io/github/contributors/Decompollaborate/ipl3checksum?logo=purple>

-A Python library to calculate the IPL3 checksum for N64 ROMs.
+A Python and Rust library to calculate the IPL3 checksum for N64 ROMs.

 ## How to use it?